Narotam-Mishra/react-native-learning/ReadMe.txt

 3). `tabBarBadge` prop :- This prop is particularly useful if we have notifications tab or an inbox tab that requires the user's attention to items on the screen.

+## Lec 82 - Nesting Navigators (3:32)

+# Nesting navigators allows us to combine the powers of different types of navigators, creating a seamless and organized user experience.
+It's like having a main road with smaller branching lanes, each having its own set of rules yet interconnected.

+# In example we will nest a Stack navigator within a Tab navigator.

+# Once we nest the `AboutStack`, two header will be displayed so to hide the header we will use `headerShown` prop

+`<Tab.Screen name='AboutStack ' component={AboutStack}  options={{ headerShown: false }} />`